cml87/SpringCore_111_forJenkins/README.md

 3. autowire with annotation `@Primary`
 4. autowire with annotation `@Qualifier`

-When using `@Autowired` to wire, or inject, dependencies, through setter injection, the beans needed to be injected as dependencies can be defined either annotating their classes with `@Component`, or with `@Bean` annotated method inside a Java configuration class.
-This would be an hibrid approach and affects code readability in my opinion.
+When using `@Autowired` to wire, or inject, dependencies, through setter injection, the beans needed to be injected as dependencies can be defined either annotating their classes with `@Component`, or with `@Bean` annotated methods inside a Java configuration class.
+This would be a hybrid approach and affects code readability in my opinion.

 However, if we want to inject through constructor, we should annotate all our beans with `@Component` and leave the configuration class empty and only annotated with `@ComponentScan` (this is what I discovered experimenting).
 This is the most convenient way: going with will autowiring and using the stereotype annotations to define our beans.